If you’re having trouble making a Norton Telehealth appointment or connecting to your appointment, the instructions on these pages may help.

 First, be sure to download the MyChart and Zoom apps on your mobile device (smartphone or tablet).
 To ensure a smooth connection, complete the following tasks well in advance of your appointment:

 If you are having technical issues and are unable to connect at the appointed time, you will receive a phone call from your provider.
-If you need additional support or troubleshooting, call (502) 502-861-4461, option 2.
+Additional support or troubleshooting is available Monday through Friday, 8 a.m. to 5 p.m., by calling (502) 629-8766, option 3.
 Scheduling questions may be directed to your provider’s office.
-Get more information about MyNortonChart.
+Get more information about Norton MyChart.

 If you have questions about your telehealth appointment, you can send a secure message to your provider through MyNortonChart.
 If your symptoms don’t go away or worsen, call your Norton Healthcare provider.
 If your symptoms become severe, call 911 or go to the nearest emergency room.